xbmc/repo-scripts/script.skinshortcuts/resources/docs/started/Management Dialog.md

 It is common practice to use label2's to display additional information about the current shortcut the user has selected.
 The shortcuts in list 211 have most of the same properties as they will have when the menu is built.
 They also have the addition of 'path', which shows the currently selected action formatted for display.

 Note that if Skin Shortcuts is setting the labels itself, label2's will not work.
 The solution is to set the label yourself, to the string ID shown in the table above.

+It has been noted that in some situations, accessing the properties of the menu items directly can cause Kodi to hit an internal 'property limit' which causes unusual effects for the end user, such as artwork disappearing.
+As a workaround, Skin Shortcuts also makes the additional properties of the menu item currently selected available in window properties.

 ## Editing submenu/additional menu